kshitij-raj-sharma/OSMSG-stats/README.md

 # OSM Stats Generator
-On the Fly Stats Generator , Inspired from [Insights](https://github.com/hotosm/insights),
+On the Fly Stats Generator

 Simple python script processes osm files live and produces stats with use of  databases